 Recently a mother called for advice about weaning.
 Her baby was approaching his first birthday and mom had achieved her breastfeeding goals.
 She was calling for advice about the weaning process.
-A big CONGRATULATIONS! to this mother for achieving what many do not: reaching her breastfeeding goals.
+A big CONGRATULATIONS! to this mother for reaching her breastfeeding goals.

 Her question inspired me to write about the weaning process.
 This blog will be the first of four to explore this important step in the breastfeeding journey.

 Role of Breastfeeding in Mother’s and Baby’s Life